 Go to this form to start your trademarked username claim process.

-Select that you have an inquiry related to usernames and fill out the required information from there.
+Select that you have an inquiry related to trademark and fill out the required information from there.
 There are several options in the form according to your specific situation.
-You may have to enter your Trademark information at some point during this process.
+You WILL have to enter your Trademark information at some point during this process, have it ready.